barakedry/modules-middleware/README.md

 #### Options
 ##### moduleNamePrefix

-The prefix of the path on client side transformed sources, defaults to "node_modules".
+The prefix of packages urls for transformed client side sources, defaults to "node_modules".

 ### Serving using express